Afsaneh Mashayekhi Beschloss

-Afsaneh Mashayekhi Beschloss (born July 28, 1956) is an American economist and entrepreneur.
+Afsaneh Mashayekhi Beschloss (افسانه مشایخی; born July 28, 1955) is an American economist and entrepreneur.
 She is the CEO of RockCreek, an investment firm that she founded in 2003.
 Since the firm's inception, it has invested over $15 billion in woman-owned and minority-owned firms.

 Early life

 Beschloss was born in Tehran, Iran in 1956.
-Her father, Mohammad Mashayekhi, was a prominent education reformer and president of a national teacher training university during the reign of Shah Mohammad Reza Pahlavi despite his political leanings towards liberal democracy and Mohammad Mosaddegh.
+Her father, Mohammad Mashayekhi, was a prominent education reformer and president of a national teacher training university during the reign of Shah Mohammad Reza Pahlavi, despite his political leanings towards liberal democracy and Mohammad Mosaddegh.

 Her father was initially barred from leaving the country following the overthrow of the shah during the 1979 revolution, but Mashayekhi's family came to the United States in the 1980s, settling in the Washington, D.C. area and becoming American citizens.

 Education

 Beschloss received a Bachelor of Arts in economics from the University of Kent, and M.Phil. in economics from St Antony's College, Oxford.